Chocolate Chip Coffee Cake

 - Line an 8×8 square baking pan with parchment paper, leaving an overhang to easily remove the cake once baked.
 Preheat the oven to 350°F (180°C).

-- Combine flour, brown sugar, granulated sugar, and cinnamon in a bowl.
+- Make the streusel: Combine flour, brown sugar, granulated sugar, and cinnamon in a bowl.
 Cut in cold butter with a pastry cutter or your fingers until the mixture resembles coarse crumbs.
-Chill the streusel while you prepare the batter.
+Chill the streusel in the fridge while you prepare the batter (or up to 30 minutes for firmer chunks).

-- Cream together butter, sugar, oil, and vanilla until light and fluffy, around 3-4 minutes with an electric mixer.
-Add eggs one at a time, mixing well after each addition, followed by the sour cream.
+- Cream the wet ingredients: Cream together butter, granulated sugar, oil, and vanilla until light and fluffy, around 3-4 minutes with an electric mixer.
+Add the eggs one at a time, mixing well after each addition, followed by the sour cream.

-- Gradually mix in the dry ingredients along with the milk until just combined, and fold in the chocolate chips
+- Combine: Gradually fold in the dry ingredients in two additions, alternating with the milk, mixing until just combined.
+Fold in the chocolate chips.

-- Spread half the batter into a prepared pan lined with parchment paper.
+- Spread half the batter into the prepared pan.
 Sprinkle half the chilled streusel evenly over the batter.

 - Dollop the remaining batter on top and gently spread it to cover the streusel layer.
-This step can be a little tricky as the batter sticks to the streusel.
+This step can be a little tricky as the batter sticks to the streusel, so dollop it all over first before spreading.

-- Sprinkle the remaining streusel evenly over the top of the batter and add on a few extra chocolate chips if you like.
-Bake until the cake is golden and a toothpick inserted into the center comes out clean, around 50-60 minutes depending on your oven.
+- Sprinkle the remaining streusel evenly over the top and add a few extra chocolate chips if you like.
+Bake until the cake is golden and a toothpick inserted into the center comes out with just a few moist crumbs, around 50-60 minutes depending on your oven.

-- Let the cake cool in the pan for 15 minutes before removing and letting it cool completely on a wire rack
+- Let the cake cool in the pan for 15 minutes before lifting out and letting it cool completely on a wire rack.

-- Once the cake has cooled, drizzle the vanilla glaze over the top.
+- Once the cake has fully cooled, drizzle the glaze over the top.

 Notes